Search Website

 Black Studies

-Course Offerings 2026-2027 (Anticipated)
+2026-2027 Undergraduate Course Offerings

-BLST1030G Introduction to Black Studies In-Person
+BLST1030G Introduction to Black Studies (In-Person)

 An introduction to the interdisciplinary field of Black Studies that examines its foundations and debates, focusing on resilience and resistance in Black life.
 Students will examine practices used within this Black intellectual-activist tradition through various disciplinary approaches and by situating contemporary topics (identity, fashion, sexuality) within historical frameworks.

-Antirequisite(s): The former GSWS 1030F/G.
+Antirequisite: The former GSWS 1030F/G.

-BLST2168B-650 From Du Bois to Black Panther: Black Popular Culture Asynchronous Online
+BLST2168B-650 From Du Bois to Black Panther: Black Popular Culture (Asynchronous Online)

 Black popular culture is concerned with pleasure, enjoyment, and amusement and is expressed through aesthetic codes and genres.
 Drawing on literature, film, music, visual art, and television, this course examines examples of popular culture created by and for Black individuals to consider Black cultural values, beliefs, experiences, and social institutions.